batuhanakcal/threat-hunting-labs/hunts/hunt-01-brute-force.md

 ## Verdict

-**Hypothesis disproved.** No evidence of brute-force authentication in this environment, confirmed across three independent checks:
+**Hypothesis disproved for the layers examined.** No evidence of brute-force authentication on the web or VPN authentication surfaces, confirmed across three independent checks:

 1. **Web login:** zero POST requests to any login endpoint; only 11 login-page views and a single `/login.cgi` GET.